usgs/wdfn-blog/content/gdp-moving.md

 No redirects will be put in place.
 By July 10th 2022, the three `cida.usgs.gov` end points will return a document pointing to this blog post.

 We apologize for any inconvenience that this migration may cause.
-However, it will expand the potential for modernization of the GDP system and, long run, lead to much better data access.
+However, it will expand the potential for modernization of the GDP system and, in the long run, lead to much better data access.

 In the coming months, new APIs and processing capabilities will become available via labs.waterdata.usgs.gov and possibly other URLs to replace the Geo Data Portal.
 The exact plans for this modernization are not established, but stay tuned for more user friendly APIs, more cloud-ready data access options, and a generally refined ecosystem of data, services and tools.